anupriaa/Taggit/README.md

 2. Social media linking.
 3. Photo uploads.

-The application can be accessed at [link](http://www.taggit.website/)
+The currently deployed application can be accessed at [link](http://www.taggit.website/)

-More details can be found in the [User Guide].
+More details can be found in the [User Guide](https://github.com/anupriaa/Taggit/wiki/User-Guide).

 Notes on deployment and development can be found in the [Developer's Guide](https://github.com/anupriaa/Taggit/wiki/Developer-Guide).